CHEM 240 - Introduction to Bioanalytical Chemistry (Spring 2008)

 Course objectives: CHEM 240 introduces fundamental concepts of analytical chemistry, thermodynamics, and kinetics with the goal of providing the background necessary for working biologists, and is intended exclusively for biology majors.
 Major analytical topics that are covered include acid-base chemistry, titrations, spectroscopy, redox reactions and electrochemistry, and chromatography.

-Grading: Your grade will be based on scores in three in-class exams (100 points each), a final exam (200 points), and quizzes or homework (100 points).
+Grading: Your grade will be based on scores in four in-class exams (100 points each), a final exam (200 points), and quizzes or homework (variable).
 (The laboratory grades are determined separately.)
 Grades will be assigned on the basis of percentage of possible points earned, according to the scale: 90-100 A-/A; 80-89 B-/B/B+; 70-79 C-/C/C+; 60-69 D/D+; <60 F. Note that adjustments to this scale may be made according to the class distribution of total scores and your level of class participation.
 NOTE: It is your responsibility to be familiar with and abide by GU's Academic Honesty Policy

 For further course information, consult the course website.